Approachability in unknown games: Online learning meets multi-objective optimization: Introduction

-\textbf{Our view: approachability in ``unknown games.''} The analysis in approachability has been limited to date to cases where the action of Nature, or a signal thereof, is revealed.
-We deviate from the standard setting by considering the decision problem to be an online problem where only (vector-valued) rewards are observed and there is no a priori assumption on what can and cannot be obtained is made.
-Moreover, we do not assume that there is some underlying game structure we can exploit.
-In our model for every action of the decision maker there is a reward that is only assumed to be arbitrary.
-This setting is referred to as the one of an ``unknown game'' and the minimization of regret could be extended to it (see, e.g., \citealp[Sections~7.5 and~7.10]{CeLu06}).
+\paragraph{A theory of approachability in unknown games \textnormal{(i.e., for arbitrary vector-valued bandit problems)}.} The analysis in approachability has been limited to date to cases where some underlying structure of the problem is known, namely the vector payoff function $r$ (and some signalling structure if the obtained payoffs are not observed).
+We consider the case of ``unknown games'' where only vector-valued rewards are observed and there is no a priori assumption on what can and cannot be obtained.
+In particular, we do not assume that there is some underlying game structure we can exploit.
+In our model at each round, for every action of the decision maker there is a vector-valued reward that is only assumed to be arbitrary.
+The minimization of regret could be extended to this setting (see, e.g., \citealp[Sections~7.5 and~7.10]{CeLu06}).
+And we know that the minimization of regret is a special case of approachability.
+Hence our motivation question: can a theory of approachability be developed for unknown games?

 One might wonder if it is possible to treat an unknown game as a known game with a very large class of actions and then use approachability.
 While such lifting is possible in principle, it would lead to unreasonable time and memory complexity as the dimensionality of the problem will explode.

-In such unknown games, the decision maker does not try to approach a pre-specified target set, but rather tries to approach the best (smallest) target set given the observed (average) vector-valued rewards.
+In such unknown games, the decision maker does not try to approach a pre-specified target set, but rather tries to approach the best (smallest) target set given the observed vector-valued rewards.
 Defining a goal in terms of the actual rewards is standard in online learning, but has not been pursued (with a few exceptions listed below) in the multi-objective optimization community.